mrzaizai2k/Automated-scoring-of-handwritten-test-papers/README.md

 As you can see, I use my university's test paper.
 My name is Mai Chi Bao and my student ID (MSSV) is 1710586.
 Those are handwritten information and I wanna cut them out.
 Of course the score too.
 But we will dicuss about it later at other repository.

-Extract handwritten information like name, student ID and then recognize them with CRNN-CTC.
-Using lexicon search on class list to help teacher on updating score faster https://drive.google.com/drive/folders/1z2GdAg8uz-ZCni1glbG1A-M6f7-R_6Y2?usp=sharing
+https://drive.google.com/drive/folders/1z2GdAg8uz-ZCni1glbG1A-M6f7-R_6Y2?usp=sharing

 Model